-In anticipation of the grim probable future where Twitter maniacally pull out the plug and erase all trace of Vine’s existence from history, we’re salvaging the best ones now.
+To mark this loss, we’re salvaging the best ones now.
 These are the loops, the miniclips and the pieces of art which deserve the internet-equivalent of listed building status, which are culturally significant enough to warrant public funding to house them in a great archive, preserving them for future generations.

 Great Vine Opportunity

 This Vine encapsulates why the app was great.
 It wasn’t simply about filming your mates breaking their neck trying to do a backflip or capturing innuendo on the news, the best users had a masterful grasp of the medium and could endlessly subvert it, and Demi Adejuyigbe’s (AKA ‘electrolemon’) seminal ‘when your dad collapses during your 10th birthday party but you get a great vine opportunity out of it’ is the absolute pinnacle of this.
 It’s a genuinely excellent straight joke, inside an even funnier joke about how users engaged with the app.
 He’s spotted the opportunity and had the whole other layer to it.
 And the Vine itself – the timing, the staging the reveal, the cracking voice – is magnificent.
 Also, how the fuck does he make himself cry?
 Sheer perfection.
 Tristan Cross